 Please talk to your doctor before starting or changing any exercise regimen.

 Over-the-counter medication can also help ease back pain while sleeping, and get you closer to a good night’s sleep.
 Be sure to always read and follow the product label of the OTC pain reliever and talk to your doctor if you have any questions or concerns.

-Combined sleep aids/pain drugs – containing a pain reliever and nighttime sleep aid, TYLENOL® PM works to relieve minor aches and pains and helps you fall asleep.
-Tylenol® PM can be considered for those with an underlying condition, such as high blood pressure.
+- Combined sleep aids/pain drugs – containing a pain reliever and nighttime sleep aid, TYLENOL® PM works to relieve minor aches and pains and helps you fall asleep.
+Tylenol® PM can be considered for those with an underlying condition.

 Always consult a doctor or pharmacist before taking new medication.
 You can also see what might be able to help if you are experiencing leg pain at night as well.

 You should see a healthcare provider about back pain at night if it feels severe and/or it doesn’t improve after a few weeks.